bitprj/devrel/AStarPathfinding/blog.md

 ```

 Fantastic!
-Let’s make a couple tweek to **main_loop.py** so we can display our new grid.
+Let’s make a couple tweaks to **main_loop.py** so we can display our new grid.
 At the top of the file we’ll want to initialize our grid.
 Next, we’ll have to make the size of the pygame window depend on how many squares we have in our grid and their sizes.
 Thankfully the legwork for that was completed in **macros.py** so we don’t have to do much there.
-The top of **main_loop.py** should look something like this now
+The top of **main_loop.py** should look something like this now:

 ```